MilkyWayCore/milkyway/README.md

 # MilkyWay
 MilkyWay is utility for manging servers not through SSH, but through sending commands to groups of servers.
 To add an extra security it is suggested to use post-quantum cryptography for verifying that message originates from trusted source.

+## Whole-project documentation
+The diagram on how current vision of architecture looks like is located in [doc/](doc/) folder.

 # Broker
 The broker (would be) implemented in milkywaysrvd.
 It advertises itself on the network enabling peers to communicate with each one.